yozhikoff/segmentation/README.md

 ```

 2. Download [this](https://www.dropbox.com/s/qvtgbz0bnskn9wu/dsb2018_topcoders.zip?dl=0) and extract it to the
-segmentation folder, replace all existing files using `Ay` keys when unzip asks about it
+segmentation folder, replace all existing files using `Ay` keys when unzip asks about it.
+Note that you need to export to `/repo/segmentation/dsb2018_topcoders` withing the repo.

 ```
 wget https://www.dropbox.com/s/qvtgbz0bnskn9wu/dsb2018_topcoders.zip?dl=1 dsb2018_topcoders.zip # note dl=1
 unzip /path/to/zip/dsb2018_topcoders.zip -d /path/to/repo/segmentation/dsb2018_topcoders
 ```

 3. Go to the segmentation folder and reset git files